-1. Eurovignette and CO2-emission standards to decarbonize road transport
+1. Eurovignette and CO2 emission standards to decarbonize road transport

-With regards to passenger cars and light-duty vehicles, which are responsible for 75% of EU road transport CO2 emissions, the EU will table the revision of the Regulation setting CO2 emission performance standards for cars and vans.
-The CO2 reduction target for cars, currently set at 15% for 2025 and 37,5% for 2030 compared to 2021 levels, are expected to be sharpened in order to have at least 30 million zero-emission cars on the European roads in 2030.
-Dr2 Consultants expects that the various carbon pricing measures in the road transport sector will stimulate the market demand for zero- and low emission vehicles, both for passenger as well as freight transport.
+With regards to passenger cars and light-duty vehicles, which are responsible for 75% of EU road transport CO2 emissions, the European Commission tabled, as part of the Fit for 55 Package, the revision of the Regulation setting CO2 emission performance standards for cars and vans.
+The CO2 reduction target for cars, currently set at 15% for 2025 and 37,5% for 2030 compared to 2021 levels, will be raised in order to ensure that all cars registered as of 2035 will be zero-emission.
+The new targets require average emissions of new cars to be reduced by 55% from 2030 and 100% from 2035, compared to 2021 levels.

-2. Extending the EU ETS to the maritime sector
+2. Extending the EU ETS to the maritime sector and road transport

 3. Revising energy taxation: end fossil fuel subsidies and incentivize green alternatives

-Is your business fit for 55?
+Is your business Fit for 55?